-I believe that being a stay-at-home mum was worth the financial sacrifice.
+I believe being a stay-at-home mum was worth the financial sacrifice.
 It has been a luxury to stay home for another year, and try to figure out “what I should do”.

 But to put a brighter spin on things, I think I was born in the wrong decade.
 This may be the lament of a late bloomer.

 I still have no idea what to do.
 Not really.
 Earning money by publishing novels is a stupid pipe dream.
-And I think I always have known this.
+And I think I have always known this.

 I have a whim to make the world a better place—by sharing the delights of Romeo and Juliet and The Metamorphosis with impressionable young people who will not read these texts.